Henchworm/user-story-template/README.md

 As an unregistered visitor, when I visit "/adventure/new", and fill in the form with my location,
-I see a list of the 20 closests recreation areas to my location, and am again prompted to register for increased functionality.
+I see a list of the 10 closests recreation areas to my location, and am again prompted to register for increased functionality to see the 50 closest.
 ```
 User Story 9: Registered Adventure Search
 ```